dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 [TO DO: Video]

-The Clinician Portal again uses eSignet for the clinician to log in.
-Then, they can use an identifier  to search for a patient in the NEHR: either the patient’s national ID, or personal health number (PHN), a human-friendly value that is also a health domain-unique identifier that is independent of the person’s national ID.
-The FHIR resources are collected from the NEHR, and the portal renders them to the clinician as the patient’s history.
+In the Clinician Portal (a simulated EMR), a clinician can search for a patient in the NEHR by several parameters, including the PHN mentioned in [the use case section](#the-use-case) above.
+The FHIR resources are collected from the NEHR and rendered as patient results, then a patient can be clicked on to view the patient’s history.

 [TO DO: Screenshot]